Create Backup Schedule

 Do not stop the database while a backup is in progress.

-The following examples use the command-line tool confd_client, which is available on all database nodes.
+This procedure uses the command-line tool confd_client, which is available on all database nodes.
 For more information, see ConfD.

 Placeholder values are indicated with UPPERCASE characters.
 Replace the placeholders with your own values.